Clayton County, Georgia Home

 Court begins promptly at the time given on the summons, so it is imperative that all parties be on time.
 The judge will first call the calendar to make certain that all parties are present.
 Once the judge has explained how the court proceedings work, all parties will be given an opportunity to reach an agreement on their case.
 Should the parties be unable to agree, the judge will hear the evidence and make a ruling on the case.
 If one or more parties fail to appear, the judge may dismiss the case or may issue a default judgment and an immediate writ of possession.

-Should the Defendant(s) fail to file a timely answer, the Plaintiff may request a Writ of Possession by completing an Application for Dispossessory Writ of Possession and submitting it with $25.00 for the Sheriff’s service.
-Once the Writ of Possession is signed by a Magistrate Court judge, a copy of the writ will be forwarded to the Clayton County Sheriff’s Department.
-The Plaintiff may contact the Sheriff’s Department ((770) 473-5828) to set up an appointment to have the writ served.
+Should the Defendant(s) fail to file a timely answer, the Plaintiff may request a Writ of Possession by completing an Application for Dispossessory Writ of Possession.
+Once the Writ of Possession is signed by a Magistrate Court judge, you may take a copy to the Sheriff’s Department, and set up an appointment to have the Writ served.
+An additional service fee will be collected by the Sheriff’s Department.

 The Clerk’s office cannot give legal advice concerning evictions nor can personnel from the judges’ office speak with anyone regarding an eviction case.
 For specific questions and/or advice, these links and numbers may be of some service: